borgbackup/borg/docs/internals/frontends.rst

         There is already something at {}.
     Repository.StorageQuotaExceeded rc: 20 traceback: no
         The storage quota ({}) has been exceeded ({}).
 Try deleting some archives.
+    Repository.PathPermissionDenied rc: 21 traceback: no
+        Permission denied to {}.

     MandatoryFeatureUnsupported rc: 25 traceback: no
         Unsupported repository feature(s) {}.
 A newer version of borg is required to access this repository.